 It is difficult work.
 There may also be trust issues in the marriage relationship that need to be healed.
 That, too, will take time.
 Research says theoretically that six months of porn-abstinence and relationship work will get the job done.
 Some people I have talked with, as well as in my own recovery, have needed two or three times that long.

 At Engage With Love, we can help.
 We can address many of these issues through coaching.
 In the privacy of your own home via phone or video chat we can customize a plan for you to recover and heal from pornography.
-Give us a call at 972-441-4432 OR fill out the contact form here, and we can set up a free 15 minute consult.
 You can ask questions and talk to your coach to see if you feel comfortable moving forward.
 Contact us here for more info on saving your marriage!
 We do this because we are good at it….and because we care.

 For more information on our coaches, click here.